dedevillela/Simple-Featured-Image-Column/readme.txt

 1. Access your Posts, Pages or Custom Posts in your main administration menu.

 == Changelog ==

+= 1.0.8 =
+* Overhaul and code refactoring for unit testing purposes.

 = 1.0.7 =
 * Added .po and .mo files for the pt_BR translation.